October 6, 2014

 This week we looked at how “what you eat”, can ultimately impact “how well you hear.”
 Keep an eye on the following ingredients next time you serve yourself that grand meal:

 The high levels of omega 3 fats and Vitamin D generally found in fish, such as salmon, tuna, trout or sardines, can have highly positive effects on hearing loss.
 Studies have shown that adults who ate fish twice a week had a 42% lower chance of facing age-related hearing loss than non-fish eaters.
 The main reason, researchers claim, is that Omega 3 fats strengthen the blood vessels in our ear’s sensory system.
-Fish is your ear’s friend; stack up on it.
+Fish is your ear’s friend; stock up on it.

 A regular intake of antioxidants, especially in the form of folic acid commonly found in spinach, asparagus, beans, broccoli, eggs, liver or nuts, can reduce the risk of hearing loss by up to 20%.
 Antioxidants reduce the number of free radicals that swirl through your body and which can otherwise damage the nerve tissue in your inner ears.
 Heed your mom’s words: eat your veggies!